quantonganh/helix-wiki/Troubleshooting.md

 ### Missing syntax highlighting

 Did you copy the `runtime` folder along with the `languages.toml` configuration file?
-By default, Helix will look for the runtime inside the same folder as the executable, but that can be overridden via the `HELIX_RUNTIME` environment variable.
+By default, Helix will look for the runtime inside the same folder as the executable or in the config directory (Linux/MacOS: `~/.config/helix/` or `AppData/Roaming/Helix/` on Windows), but that can be overridden via the `HELIX_RUNTIME` environment variable.

 ### LSP isn't working